Stomach Cancer

 • Loss of appetite

-• Feeling full after a small meal
+• Feeling full even after consuming a small meal

 • Bloating in the abdomen

-• Nausea or vomiting (with or without blood)
+• Nausea or vomiting (may include blood)

-• Dark stool or blood in the stool
+• Blood found in the stool

 • Fatigue and weakness